cavalab/fomo/README.md

 ## Cite

-If you use FOMO please cite the following:
+If you use Fomo please cite the following:

 - W.G.
 La Cava (2023).
 Optimizing fairness tradeoffs in machine learning with multiobjective meta-models.
 GECCO '23. https://arxiv.org/abs/2304.12190